WKJO (FM)

-WKJO (102.3 MHz) is a classic hits formatted radio station licensed to Smithfield, North Carolina.
-The station is owned by Curtis Media Group, and simulcasts the "KIX 102, Carolina's Greatest Hits" programming of hit music from the 1960s, 1970s, and 1980s that originates from WKIX-FM (102.9) in Raleigh.
+WKJO (102.3 MHz) is a classic hits formatted FM radio station licensed to Smithfield, North Carolina.
+The station is owned by Curtis Media Group, and primarily simulcasts the "KIX 102, Carolina's Greatest Hits" programming of hit music from the 1960s, 1970s, and 1980s that originates from WKIX-FM (102.9) in Raleigh.
 WKJO's transmitter tower is northwest of Smithfield in rural Clayton, North Carolina.

 History

-WOKN was urban contemporary before picking up the WEQR letters and adult contemporary format from 96.9 FM in 1990.
+WOKN was urban contemporary before picking up the callsign WEQR and adult contemporary format from 96.9 FM in 1990.
 WEQR simulcast WEQQ in Pinetops with a hot adult contemporary format and the name "The Double Q".

 Beasley Broadcast Group sold WEQR to Curtis Media in 1996.
-WEQQ became WKTC in 1998 and WEQR continued with the format until 2001, when the station began simulcasting WKXU; the country music format and WKIX letters moved from 96.9 FM.
+WEQQ became WKTC in 1998 and WEQR continued with the format until 2001, when the station began simulcasting WKXU; the country music format and callsign WKIX moved from 96.9 FM.
 Branding during this time included Kix 102.3 and Country 102.

-The station swapped call letters with 97.7 FM in Kinston in 2006, becoming WWNF.
+The station swapped callsigns with 97.7 FM in Kinston in 2006, becoming WWNF.
 The country music format also moved to 97.7 FM, and on February 1, 2007, WWNF began to simulcast Raleigh oldies station WWMY.

-WWNF assumed the WKIX call letters once again late in 2008.
+WWNF assumed the callsign WKIX once again late in 2008.
 Curtis Media completed construction of a new tower in Johnston County in 2009 on Little Creek Church Road in Clayton.
 In early 2010, WKIX and WWMY swapped call letters.

 WWMY ended its simulcast with WKIX-FM on October 23, 2010, and began stunting with future simulcast partner WKXU, which also moved to a new transmitter location, as part of a change in city of license from Goldsboro to Smithfield.
 On October 27, WWMY became WWPL, and WKXU became WPLW.
 On October 31, at 5PM, the stunting ended and both stations debuted their new rhythmic contemporary format as "Pulse 102".
 The first song played was "I Like It" by Enrique Iglesias ft.
 Pitbull.
 The format is described as "sort of the hip-hop and R&B that has crossed over into Top 40."
 Its primary target audience was women aged 25 to 34, and the station was expected to compete with Radio One station K 97.5 and Clear Channel's G105 and 93.9 Kiss FM, who ironically transitioned from Rhythmic AC to Rhythmic Top 40 after Pulse 102 signed on.
 The stations debuted playing 10,000 songs in a row and promised fewer commercials than other stations.
 Artists include Lady Gaga, Enrique Iglesias and Ke$ha.
 By October 2011, WPLW and WWPL were both added to the Mediabase contemporary hit radio panel.